ArjanCodes/examples/code_smells/README.md

   - FIX: split the method in two

 - Code smell #7: empty catch/except clause

   - payout_a_holiday has a try with an empty except.
   - This is bad, because exceptions are now ignored completely, and can't be handled outside of the method call anymore.
+Even worse: these kinds of catch-all blocks can even ignore SyntaxError or KeyboardInterrupt exceptions in some cases.
+So your code could have a typo, and you wouldn't know about it.
   - FIX: if you can't do anything with an exception, don't catch it and ignore it, another part of your program might be able to deal with it

+- Code smell #8 (bonus): use custom exceptions
+  - If you raise a ValueError, this introduces coupling, because the calling code needs to know that if the function raises a ValueError, this can be both an internal Python error, or because of a shortage of holidays.
+Also, there is no easily accessible information about the context of the errors (remaining vacation days etc).
+  - FIX: create a custom VacationDayShortageError that has attributes containing useful error data, such as the remaining available vacation days.